fabilab/cell_atlas_approximations_HI/public/userGuide.md

 #### Gene Expression Profile

-Query: "What is the expression of Tp53,Mettl14,Apoe,Cd8a,Cd19,Mettl14,Hdac8,Mtor,Hnrnpl,Lancl2 in the mouse lung?"
+Query: "What is the expression of TP53, AHR, MED4, VWF, COL1A1, APOE, COL2A1, COL13A1, COL14A1, TGFBI, PDGFRA, CRH, GZMA in human lung?"

-This query retrieves the average expression of the a list of specified genes in the mouse lung.
+This query retrieves the average expression of the a list of specified genes in the human lung.

 ![geneExpression](./demo/average-expression.png)